 As the birthplace of third party litigation funding (TPLF), Australia has not only become a global center for TPLF, but it has also developed a model of funded, opt-out class actions for the rest of the world.
-According to recent studies, TPLF’s rise is a significant contributor to the recent increase in class actions in Australia.
+According to a study conducted by NERA, TPLF’s rise is a significant contributor to the recent increase in class actions in Australia.

 With the Australian class action system rapidly maturing, largely ignited by third party litigation funding, it is now time for the Australian government to also consider whether improvements can be made to the system to ensure its objectives of compensating victims, not plaintiffs lawyers and third parties.
 A 2014 report released by ILR found that TPLF is intertwined with Australia’s class action system and certain reforms to class action procedures and rules could restrain the use of TPLF in class actions and reduce conflicts of interest and ethical concerns.

-More information about third-party litigation financing can be found here.
+More information about third party litigation funding can be found here.